Welcome to the HPPLC pre-PT guidelines!

 - Some courses are taught only once each year, and others have strict prerequisite or corequisite requirements.
 Plan your prerequisites carefully!
 Check the most recent College of Arts and Sciences bulletin and Bulletin Supplement for pre and corequisites to your pre-PT courses.

-- Avoid overlapping the 5 credit lecture / lab courses.
+- Most people should avoid overlapping the 5 credit lecture / lab courses.
 Students usually struggle when they take these classes in the same semester.
 Avoiding this overlap more or less necessitates consistently taking one 5 credit class each semester.

-- Special Credit: You may fulfill up to one IU DPT prerequisite with Advanced Placement (AP) credit.
-Note that some PT programs may not accept AP credit, credit-by-exam, or exemption from degree requirements in place of admission requirements, or may only accept such credit under specific circumstances.
+- Special Credit: Some PT programs may not accept AP credit, credit-by-exam, or exemption from degree requirements in place of admission requirements, or may only accept such credit under specific circumstances.
 Check with each of your programs to confirm its policies.
+(For IU PT's most current policy, consult the IU SHRS Admission Requirements page.)

 - FRESHMEN: During freshman year, begin working in 5 credit prerequisites, hopefully one in each of fall and spring.
 It does not matter whether you begin with chemistry or anatomy, but try to get one or the other - whichever is open and works with your schedule.
 We do not recommend physics for most freshman, though this does depend on your high school preparation.

-- SOPHOMORES AND BEYOND: Try to take a 5 credit prerequisite each and every term.
+- SOPHOMORES AND BEYOND: Try to take a 5 credit prerequisite each term.
 Summer prereqs might be necessary, depending on your situation.

 - Carefully read the IMPORTANT NOTES associated with the courses listed below.